deepcausality-rs/sites/web/content/en/docs/context.md

 hyper-graphs may grow large with millions of nodes, and obviously, one wants the fastest possible global adjustment in those cases.

+## About

+[DeepCausality](https://deepcausality.com/) is a hyper-geometric computational causality library that enables fast and deterministic context-aware causal reasoning in Rust.
+Please give us a [star on GitHub.](https://github.com/deepcausality-rs/deep_causality)